About Destination Imagination (DI) Colorado

 • Determine time and place for team meetings

-• Purchase your team number at the DI Store (if you’re part of a school or a school district, be sure to check with your building coordinator first – they may have some special instructions for you)
+• Purchase your team number at the DICO Store (if you’re part of a school or a school district, be sure to check with your building coordinator first – they may have some special instructions for you)

 • Begin planning team meetings using the DI Roadmap